 Q. Which organizations can participate?

-Organizations that are verified 501(c)(3) charitable nonprofits that are headquartered or provide services in Southern New Mexico.
+Organizations that are 501(c)(3) charitable nonprofits and have their headquarters or provide services in Doña Ana or Luna County.

 Q. Who can donate?